 Canon’s excellent 49-point Dual Pixel AF is DSLR-fast and accurate, and the speed continues with up to 9fps burst shooting.
 As you’d expect for an APS-C sensor, image quality is high, with great detail reproduction and dynamic range in good light.
 Low light shots are just as impressive due to well-controlled noise, while the lens is sharp and distortion-free.

 Read more: Canon PowerShot G1 X Mark III review (opens in new tab)

-It’s easy to fall for the X100F thanks to its sexy retro styling, abundance of manual controls and stellar build quality.
+This is the predecessor of the Fujifilm X100V (above) and is now getting hard to find, but it’s still easy to fall for the X100F thanks to its sexy retro styling, abundance of manual controls and stellar build quality.
 Then there’s the superb hybrid viewfinder that can be switched between an optical finder and a 2,360k-dot EVF, giving you the best of both worlds.

 Fujifilm’s 24.3MP APS-C X-trans III sensor puts in a good performance, producing impressively clean ISO 6400 shots while maintaining similar detail levels to the other APS-C cameras on test.
 Fujifilm’s dynamic range expansion modes are effective too, especially for retaining delicate highlight detail.

-The X100F’s 325-point AF speed has been criticised, but it's snappy enough in 91-point mode.
+The X100F’s 325-point AF speed has been criticized, but it's snappy enough in 91-point mode.
 More annoying is the 35mm-equivalent fixed focal length lens which, while sharp and fast, gives a frustratingly narrow field of view, although a 28mm converter is an option.